Research into treatment of cancer pain

 Many people with cancer have pain at some point.
 If pain is properly assessed, it is more likely to be well controlled.
 A team of researchers in Edinburgh have developed a method of helping doctors and nurses to measure cancer pain.
 It is called the Edinburgh Pain Assessment Tool (EPAT).
 There is also a training course for doctors and nurses, which aims to help them understand and treat pain.
 The EPAT study is looking at whether the training and the new assessment tool can help doctors and nurses measure and treat cancer pain better.

 The researchers hope that using this tool, and giving staff the extra training, will help hospitals to provide the best pain relief for patients as quickly as possible.
+The trial has now closed and we are waiting for the results.

 There are too many drugs being researched to list them all here.
 This is a selection of drugs that have recently been licensed or are the subject of current research.

-This fairly new painkiller comes from the red chilli pepper.
+This painkiller comes from the red chilli pepper.
 It is called capsaicin (Axsain or Zacin).
 It is a cream you put on your skin to relieve tingly or burning pain, known as nerve pain.
 The idea is that the burning sensation you get when you put the cream on desensitises that area to pain.
 This cream is available on prescription in the UK for arthritic pain, nerve pain called neuralgia and peripheral neuropathy, which can be a lasting effect of some cancer drugs.
 If you have tried other drugs for this type of pain and they haven't helped, it may be worth discussing capsaicin with your doctor.

 Bone pain and fractures can be a problem in advanced cancer.
 Bisphosphonates are drugs that are used to treat these problems.
 These drugs bind to areas where bone has been destroyed.
 This slows down the damage caused by cancer cells.

 There are a number of new bisphosphonate drugs in clinical trials.
 They include ibandronate and zoledronic acid (Zometa).
-You can find details of trials using bisphosphonates on our clinical trials database.
-Type 'bisphosphonate' into the free text search box.

 Researchers are looking at a drug called sativex for cancer pain that cannot be controlled with other strong painkillers.
 The main active ingredients of Sativex are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Both of these ingredients come from the cannabis (marijuana) plant.
-To find trials using sativex, type 'sativex' into the free text search box on our clinical trials database.

 Ketamine is an anaesethic drug when you have it in high doses.
 The KPS study is looking at adding a low dose of ketamine to other painkillers to see if it can help control nerve pain.
 Research has found that people who have nerve pain suffer from more anxiety and depression.
 So the researchers also want to find out if it helps improve anxiety, depression and quality of life.
 This study has closed and we are waiting for the results.

 A molecule called Src may be involved with bone pain caused by cancer.
 The SarCaBon trial is testing a drug called saracatinib which targets Src.
-The researchers for this phase 2 trial want to see if saracatinib reduces pain caused by secondary bone pain more than a dummy drug (placebo).
+The researchers for this trial want to see if saracatinib reduces pain caused by secondary bone pain more than a dummy drug (placebo).
 The people taking part will carry on taking their usual painkillers as needed during the trial.
 One of the main aims of the trial is to see if people take fewer painkillers with saracatinib than with the dummy drug.

 Radiotherapy is commonly used to treat cancer pain and for many people it works very well.
 In some people it does not get rid of the pain though.
 So you may have more radiotherapy.
 The SC20 trial looked at how well a second course of radiotherapy worked for cancer that had spread to the bone.
 The trial team found that the bone pain responded in around half the people who were treated and followed up.
 They also found that a lower dose of radiotherapy in a single session was as good as a higher dose in 5 sessions.